mjducharme/drawl-website/README.md

 Needs more detail, but:

 1. Fetch the repository and run "composer install" in the root to install dependencies.
 2. Edit config/app.php and set wlar_languages list.
+Also set wlar_email_required, wlar_request_consent_publication, and wlar_additional_reading_enabled as necessary for your project.
 3. Create empty file database/database.sqlite
 4. Then run "php artisan migrate" to create the SQLite tables for administration interface.
 5. Copy .env.example to .env and customize as necessary.